bitrise-io/devcenter/_articles/en/getting-started/managing-files-on-bitrise.md

 - getting-started
 - files
 - artifacts
-summary: 'Upload files to use in your build, including code signing files.
+description: 'Upload files to use in your build, including code signing files.
 Download files generated during a build.
 Use encryption on Bitrise to secure your files. '
 menu:
   getting-started-main: